Springtails are tiny, harmless insects that can be a nuisance in the home.

 Reapply as necessary after each watering.

-This mixture of diatomaceous earth and neem oil is an effective way to get rid of springtails in houseplants.
+This mixture of diatomaceous earth and neem oil is an effective way to control an infestation in houseplants.

 Cedar essential oil is another natural substance that can kill springtails.